-New 'type-approval' of Integral ISOFIX Group 0, 0+ and 1 car seats was stopped in September 2017 but extensions of 'type-approvals' were possible until September 2020.
+New 'type-approval' of Integral ISOFIX Group 0, 0+ and 1 car seats was stopped in September 2017 but extensions of 'type-approvals' werepossible until September 2020.

-New 'type-approval' of Group 2-3 car seats was stopped in September 2019 but extensions of 'type-approvals' are possible until September 2022.
-Booster cushions are now included in R129 and new 'type-approvals' were possible up until September 2021.
+New 'type-approval' of Group 2-3 car seats was stopped in September 2019 but extensions of 'type-approvals' were possible until September 2022 (excludes booster cushions).